MuhammadHussain06/ai-inference-overhead-harness/README.md

 - `warm-up.js`: JIT/connection-pool warm-up, run once per stack restart
   before measurement begins, with every target (mock, calibration, and all four AI tiers) warmed sequentially in its own dedicated, non-overlapping time window.
-Its own request latency is captured to disk so warm-up convergence can be checked after the fact, rather than trusting the fixed iteration count alone.
+Shares `sendTransaction`/`TARGETS` with `run-target.js` via `lib/common.js`, so warm-up traffic is tagged and classified the same way measured traffic is.
+Its own request latency is captured to disk so warm-up convergence can be checked after the fact.
 - `analyze-results.py`: percentile tables (P50/P95/P99) and latency
   histograms per strategy/tier, significance testing (Mann-Whitney U on rep-level means, Holm-Bonferroni corrected, with rank-biserial effect